Roku Logo

 Roku Emblem

 Judging by the characteristic shape of the “K,” the lettering consists of uppercase letters, although the first “R” is slightly higher than the others, and the “U” looks like a lowercase due to the vertical stroke on the right side.
-The font belongs to the grotesque category; that is, the characters do not have decorative serifs at the ends.
+The font belongs to the grotesque category; that is, the characters lack decorative serifs at the ends.
 The word “Roku” is in bold, and that’s the only thing that makes it stand out clearly.

 Roku Symbol

 In the main version of the logo, the inscription is dark purple, and the background is white.
 The labels that adorn digital media players have reversed colors.
-A completely different palette is used when placing a wordmark on the device case: in this case, the manufacturer’s name can be black, gray, or silver metallic.
+A completely different palette is used when placing a wordmark on the device case: the manufacturer’s name can be black, gray, or silver metallic.